qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 330cdcf8eb64: Pull complete
 52764e418589: Pull complete
 ```
-Repeat the processs above (i.e., run them in them ussing the "Run" dialog box) for each of the following three commands to download the images necessary for each of the robot challenges.
+Repeat the process above (i.e., run them in them using the "Run" dialog box) for each of the following three commands to download the images necessary for each of the robot challenges.

 ```
 cmd /c docker pull qeacourse/robodocker:actual